Galleries and Urban Vibes: Moscow’s Art Districts

 From bread to brands and rooftop yoga

 This former bread factory still carries the spirit of its 1930s avant-garde architecture.
+As part of Moscow’s evolving design districts, it reflects a different layer of the city often highlighted in a modern Moscow city guide.
 Today, it’s a hub of Russian fashion labels, design showrooms, and food spots — from sushi and dumplings to coffee and craft beer.
-By day, explore local brands like SHU, KRAKATAU, Fligel, Arny Praht, P.Y.E., ZNY®, and Cor Timor Cor; by night, join a lecture, attend a concert, or even try rooftop yoga.
+By day, explore russian fashion brands like SHU, KRAKATAU, Fligel, Arny Praht, P.Y.E., ZNY®, and Cor Timor Cor; by night attend a concert, or even try rooftop yoga.
+For travelers building a more diverse Moscow itinerary, this spot blends lifestyle, fashion, and culture into one of the more unusual things to do in Moscow.

 Address: 1 Novodmitrovskaya St.